 - Group rides with Bikes Unlimited — every Saturday at 8 a.m. starting at the bike shop and on Sundays at 3 p.m. starting at the Downtown YMCA (through April 24)

 Elk River Touring Center – A great place to mountain bike in West Virginia

 Rise Up Climbing — Our local indoor climbing gym.
 SWEBOP leads frequent trips here for free!
 Or hit the gym any time on your own and use one of our membership passes to climb for free with your student ID.

 Peak Experience – Another great place to climb in the area!
 Located in Richmond

-Endless River Adventures – in North Carolina, an adventure company that guides trips and provides quality instruction in white water sports and specialt outdoor trips.
+Endless River Adventures – In North Carolina; an adventure company that guides trips and provides quality instruction in white water sports and specialty outdoor trips.